Franco-Ontarians: Franco-Ontarian Flag

-A Franco-Ontarian flag (left-foreground) at a welcome sign for Harty, Ontario.
+A Franco-Ontarian flag (right-foreground) at a welcome sign for Harty, Ontario.

 The Franco-Ontarian flag consists of two bands of green and white.
 The left portion has a solid light green background with a white fleur-de-lys in the middle, while the right portion has a solid white background with a stylized green trillium in the middle.
 The green represents the summer months, while the white represents the winter months.
 The trillium is the floral symbol of Ontario, while the fleur-de-lys represents the French-Canadian heritage of the Franco-Ontarian community.
 The green color on the flag is Pantone 349.

 The flag was created in 1975 by Gaétan Gervais, history professor and Michel Dupuis, first year political science student, both from Laurentian University.
 It was officially recognized by the Ontario PC government as the emblem of the Franco-Ontarian community in the Franco-Ontarian Emblem Act of 2001.
 In September 2020, the flag was made an official emblem of the province.